 The Department of Dance & Theatre is part of the College of Liberal Arts and Social Sciences at UNT.
 The diverse curriculum offers breadth and depth in academics and performance.

-- The department offers a B.A. in Theatre, a B.A. in Theatre with a Concentration in Performance, a B.A. in Theatre with a Concentration in Design/Tech, as well as a Theatre minor.
+- The department offers a B.A. in Theatre, a B.A. in Theatre with a Concentration in Performance, a B.A. in Theatre with a Concentration in Design/Tech, a Theatre Teacher Certification, a Theatre minor, and a Theatre Technologies Certificate.
 A graduate degree in Theatre is currently not offered.

 - Unique among theatre programs, qualified undergraduate students perform lead roles, direct public productions, stage-manage, and design scenery, costumes, lights, make-up and wigs.